Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

+# <p style="text-align: center;">Pumpkin-Empire:</p>
-# Pumpkin-Empire: A data pipeline using Twitter API, Postgres, Jupyter Notebook, Pandas, and Docker
+### A reproducible, modular data pipeline with automatic analytics using Twitter API, Postgres, Streamlit, and Docker
 ***

 ## About